 It happened so fast I did not know what had happened.
 Although not injured, I was disoriented and terrified for a minute or two.
 I even got shocked.
 I ran under a tree and then said to myself, “Mark this is NOT safe at all!”
 So, I climbed down about 10 feet off the cliff and hid in a small cave/alcove for several minutes to get my head together.
 Finally, I said to myself “can you really NOT shoot that?”

 So, I ran out and began the process of photographing again.
 Every time I would start hearing a loud ringing/buzzing in my ears, or the small tree next to me starts buzzing loudly, I would run back into the alcove.
 I decided to ditch the tripod for safety and shoot handheld.
 I also popped the Lightning Trigger on, and it began shooting constantly.
 Kevin showed up directly above me and we laughed the yelled out in excitement as the sun began to set, and the scene went ballistic.

 I have been photographing Landscape full time for almost two decades now, and this was definitely one of the most amazing captures to date.

 Gear: Sony A7r Canon 11-24 11mm/ƒ/8/ISO 200, Single Shot

 LIMITED EDITION MASTER PRINTS:

 Prices available upon request: Mark@MarkMetternich.com

-Limited Edition Master prints are world class, museum quality gallery prints produced strictly and exclusively in editions of 45 (the potential run of 7 Artist Proofs).
+Limited Edition Master prints are world class, museum quality gallery prints produced strictly and exclusively in editions set by the artist.

 "Limited Edition" means that when the last print is sold from the edition, no other prints will EVER be sold (although on a rare occasion a very small run of artist proofs may become available).
 These hand-produced, individually scrutinized prints are top of the top in every way, highly limited, and very exclusive.